bastianhs/Object_Oriented_Programming_Lab/tutorial1/notes_tutorial1.md

 tutorial 1 number 3 (folder n3)
-answers is not 100% correct
+the answer is not 100% correct